shin-/stack.io-on-dotcloud/README.md

 ### How do I use a different subfolder name for my project?

-Modify the `project_dir` variable in the `build.sh` script.
+Modify the `project_dir` variable in the `build.sh` script and the `PROJECT_DIR` environment variable in the `dotcloud.yml` file.

 ### How do I set up additional stack.io services?

-Add an entry in the `processes` dictionary in your `dotcloud.yml` file.
+Add an entry in the `supervisord.conf` file.
 Use the `start.sh` script to pass the required `LD_LIBRARY_PATH` configuration to the node script indicated as argument.

+## What's new

+* 11/16/2012: Now uses the curated nodejs service instead of a custom service.
+This should make the first push much faster as we don't need to compile and install node from source.